Phylogenetic tree: Dendrogram

 A dendrogram is a general name for a tree, whether phylogenetic or not, and hence also for the diagrammatic representation of a phylogenetic tree.

 Cladogram

 A cladogram only represents a branching pattern; i.e., its branch lengths do not represent time or relative amount of character change, and its internal nodes do not represent ancestors.

 Phylogram

 A phylogram is a phylogenetic tree that has branch lengths proportional to the amount of character change.

+Chronogram

 A chronogram is a phylogenetic tree that explicitly represents time through its branch lengths.

 Dahlgrenogram

 A Dahlgrenogram is a diagram representing a cross section of a phylogenetic tree.

 Phylogenetic network

 A phylogenetic network is not strictly speaking a tree, but rather a more general graph, or a directed acyclic graph in the case of rooted networks.
 They are used to overcome some of the limitations inherent to trees.

 Spindle diagram

 A spindle diagram, or bubble diagram, is often called a romerogram, after its popularisation by the American palaeontologist Alfred Romer.

 It represents taxonomic diversity (horizontal width) against geological time (vertical axis) in order to reflect the variation of abundance of various taxa through time.

-However, a spindle diagram is not an evolutionary tree: the taxonomic spindles obscure the actual relationships of the parent taxon to the daughter taxon and have the disadvantage of involving the paraphyly of the parental group.
+A spindle diagram is not an evolutionary tree: the taxonomic spindles obscure the actual relationships of the parent taxon to the daughter taxon and have the disadvantage of involving the paraphyly of the parental group.

 This type of diagram is no longer used in the form originally proposed.